 The standard for a single adult is 20 gallons minimum.

-If you want to house your geckos together, you need at least 5 more gallons for every additional animal.
+To house your geckos together, you need at least 5 more gallons for every additional animal.

 You should only house adults of a similar size.
 You can house all females or a female and a male, avoid having male gargoyle geckos together.

 Never house two males or animals that are not the same size when housing more than one gecko.
 Gargoyle geckos will eat a smaller gecko.

 If you do not want a bioactive setup, we highly recommend a natural substrate with a small particle size to help prevent impaction.

 The best substrate for gargoyle geckos is ReptiSoil since it helps keep humidity.
 You can mix up 60% organic topsoil and 40% peat moss to create a DIY substrate option.

 You can use paper towels, but they make keeping up the humidity hard, and you will need to replace them entirely once a week at a minimum.

 - Never use coconut fiber since it can expand in the stomach.
 Reptile carpet is also very bad since it can damage your gecko’s toes.

 - Never use a substrate with a large particle size to help prevent impaction.